 (b) Possession of a Preliminary Vocational Technical Teacher License pursuant to 603 CMR 4.00.

-(c) Massachusetts and/or federal government or industry issued licenses or certifications required by industry or government to work in the technical program area and by the Department to teach the vocational technical subject matter and skills as set forth in "Guidelines for Vocational Technical Education Programs and Educator Licensure."
+(c) Massachusetts and/or federal government or industry issued licenses or certifications required by industry or government to work in the technical program area and by the Department to teach the vocational technical subject matter and skills as set forth in Department guidelines.

 (d) Completion of a one-year induction program with a trained mentor.

-(e) The completion of at least three full years of employment in the role of licensed vocational technical teacher in the program area of the license or three years of experience as a Department approved Criminal Justice vocational technical teacher.
+(e) The completion of at least three full years of employment in the role of licensed vocational technical teacher in the program area of the license.

 (f) Starting July 1, 2021, possession of an SEI Teacher Endorsement.